 Bad faith litigation can be quite complicated, and insurers tend to be aggressive when defending against such claims.
 Often, insurers do not want to give the appearance that they are willing to settle a claim brought pursuant to an assertion of bad faith, as the perception of weakness could inspire others whose claims they have wrongfully denied to litigate their own claims.
 As such, the experience and skill of your attorney is of prime importance.
 Your attorney must be capable of effectively navigating the difficulties of bad faith litigation and securing a favorable result on your behalf.

 The Houston bad faith litigation lawyers at Berg Plummer Johnson & Raval, LLP have decades of experience litigating bad faith insurance claims at both the state and federal level on behalf of policyholder clients.
-Our attorneys have a well-earned reputation as successful litigators, and have been variously AV-rated by Martindale Hubbell, identified as Super Lawyers and included in lists of the Best Lawyers in America, and our firm has been recognized as among the best in America by US News and World Report.
+We work diligently to protect our clients' rights.

 Contact Our Houston Bad Faith Litigation Lawyers Today

 Every client is different, and here at Berg Plummer Johnson & Raval, LLP, we offer dynamic fee arrangements that are customized for each client’s particular needs.
 Our arrangements take into account your budget limitations and strategic goals, and are designed to help you achieve favorable results while keeping costs within certain defined parameters.
 Call us at (713) 526-0200 or contact us online to schedule a consultation.